vk-cs/docs-public/docs/en/computing/iaas/tariffication/tariffication.md

 - License (for example, on Windows OS).
 - Disks — for each 1 GB of disk space, the price depends on the type of disk (SSD, HDD, High-IOPS, Low Latency NVMe).
 - File storages (NFS/CIFS) — for each 1 GB of disk space.
-- Disk snapshots — for each 1 GB of the snapshot size.
+- Disk snapshots — for each 1 GB of snapshot size.
 - [Public IP addresses](/en/networks/vnet/tariffication#what_is_charged).
 - [Disk images](../concepts/about#image) that you created or imported to VK Cloud.
 The price depends on the storage location:

   - Storing in [VK Object Storage](/en/storage/s3) (by default) — at the [Icebox](/en/storage/s3/instructions/change-storage-class) rate for each 1 GB of the image volume and for each 1 GB of the downloaded image, for example, when creating a VM.
 For more details on how data storage classes are charged, refer to the [Tariffication](/en/storage/s3/tariffication) section of the VK Cloud Storage service.
   - Storing in a block storage — at the price of an HDD disk for each 1 GB of image volume.

 CPU (vCPU) and RAM are charged only when the virtual machine is running.
 When the VM is stopped, funds continue to be charged: